 - Additional cinnamon for garnish

-- Preheat oven to 350°F. Grease a 9x13-inch cake pan or spray lightly with cooking spray.
+- Preheat oven to 350°F. Grease a 9×13-inch cake pan or spray lightly with cooking spray.

-- Prepare the cake, following package directions.
-Stir grated pumpkin and pumpkin pie spice into batter.
-Pour evenly into prepared pan.
+- Cake: Prepare the cake, following package directions.
+Stir grated pumpkin and pumpkin pie spice into the batter.
+Pour evenly into the prepared pan.

-- Meanwhile, prepare the filling.
-In small bowl (or right in the can), blend together condensed milk and cinnamon.
+- Filling: Meanwhile, prepare the filling.
+In a small bowl (or right in the can), blend together condensed milk and cinnamon.
 Set aside.